IRadimed (NASDAQ:IRMD) Updates Q2 2023 Earnings Guidance

 IRadimed (NASDAQ:IRMD – Get Rating) issued an update on its second quarter 2023 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $0.30-$0.32 for the period, compared to the consensus earnings per share estimate of $0.30.
 The company issued revenue guidance of $15.60 million-$15.80 million, compared to the consensus revenue estimate of $15.10 million.
 IRadimed also updated its FY 2023 guidance to $1.26-$1.35 EPS.

-IRadimed (NASDAQ:IRMD – Get Rating) last released its earnings results on Thursday, February 2nd.
-The medical equipment provider reported $0.29 earnings per share (EPS) for the quarter, hitting the consensus estimate of $0.29.
+IRadimed (NASDAQ:IRMD – Get Rating) last posted its quarterly earnings data on Thursday, February 2nd.
+The medical equipment provider reported $0.29 earnings per share for the quarter, hitting the consensus estimate of $0.29.
+The business had revenue of $14.86 million during the quarter, compared to the consensus estimate of $14.93 million.
 IRadimed had a net margin of 24.27% and a return on equity of 19.64%.
-The business had revenue of $14.86 million for the quarter, compared to analysts’ expectations of $14.93 million.
-On average, sell-side analysts expect that IRadimed will post 1.17 earnings per share for the current year.
+As a group, equities analysts predict that IRadimed will post 1.17 EPS for the current year.

 IRadimed Increases Dividend

-IRMD has been the topic of several research reports.
-StockNews.com upgraded shares of IRadimed from a buy rating to a strong-buy rating in a report on Wednesday, April 5th.
+A number of brokerages have weighed in on IRMD.
+MKM Partners upped their price target on shares of IRadimed from $46.00 to $48.00 in a report on Monday, February 6th.
 Lake Street Capital initiated coverage on shares of IRadimed in a report on Wednesday, April 12th.
-They issued a buy rating and a $50.00 price target on the stock.
-Finally, MKM Partners raised their price target on shares of IRadimed from $46.00 to $48.00 in a report on Monday, February 6th.
+They issued a buy rating and a $50.00 price target for the company.
+Finally, StockNews.com upgraded IRadimed from a buy rating to a strong-buy rating in a report on Wednesday, April 5th.

-In other news, CEO Roger E. Susi sold 10,000 shares of IRadimed stock in a transaction that occurred on Monday, April 24th.
-The shares were sold at an average price of $41.23, for a total transaction of $412,300.00.
-Following the sale, the chief executive officer now owns 512,950 shares in the company, valued at $21,148,928.50.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-In other news, CEO Roger E. Susi sold 10,000 shares of IRadimed stock in a transaction that occurred on Monday, April 24th.
-The shares were sold at an average price of $41.23, for a total transaction of $412,300.00.
-Following the sale, the chief executive officer now owns 512,950 shares in the company, valued at $21,148,928.50.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, CEO Roger E. Susi sold 9,763 shares of IRadimed stock in a transaction that occurred on Monday, February 27th.
-The shares were sold at an average price of $37.79, for a total transaction of $368,943.77.
-Following the sale, the chief executive officer now owns 593,187 shares in the company, valued at approximately $22,416,536.73.
+In other news, CEO Roger E. Susi sold 10,000 shares of the company’s stock in a transaction dated Monday, February 13th.
+The stock was sold at an average price of $35.50, for a total value of $355,000.00.
+Following the transaction, the chief executive officer now owns 612,950 shares in the company, valued at approximately $21,759,725.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+In related news, CEO Roger E. Susi sold 10,000 shares of the stock in a transaction that occurred on Monday, February 13th.
+The stock was sold at an average price of $35.50, for a total value of $355,000.00.
+Following the transaction, the chief executive officer now owns 612,950 shares in the company, valued at $21,759,725.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+Also, CEO Roger E. Susi sold 9,763 shares of the stock in a transaction that occurred on Monday, February 27th.
+The stock was sold at an average price of $37.79, for a total value of $368,943.77.
+Following the completion of the transaction, the chief executive officer now owns 593,187 shares in the company, valued at approximately $22,416,536.73.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders have sold 105,247 shares of company stock worth $4,035,287.
+Insiders have sold 105,247 shares of company stock worth $4,035,287 in the last 90 days.
 Company insiders own 43.70% of the company’s stock.

 IRadimed Company Profile